Title

 Executive Order No. 276 establishes a uniform procedure for investigating administrative cases against government officials, ensuring written notification of charges, the right to a hearing, and a completion timeline of fifteen days for the investigation process.

-The main purpose is to prescribe a uniform procedure to be followed in the investigation of administrative cases against government officers and employees, supplementing Executive Order No. 39 dated June 23, 1936.
+To prescribe a uniform procedure for the investigation of administrative charges against government officers and employees, supplementing Executive Order No. 39 (June 23, 1936).

-The head or chief of the bureau or office concerned must notify the respondent in writing of the charges against him.
+The head or chief of the bureau or office concerned.

-The investigation must be finished within fifteen days.
+In all cases, the investigation shall be finished within fifteen (15) days.

-It must be forwarded within ten days after the termination of the investigation.
+Within ten (10) days after the termination of the investigation.

 Analyze Cases Smarter, Faster